CGowdy/flex-calendar/docs/product-spec.md

 5) Per-student planning
 - Create Student A/B/C calendars (chaining on).
-- Move a student day; only that student calendar reflows (Abeka reference remains a guide).
+- Move a progress layer item; only that layer reflows (the reference layer remains the guide).
 - Holidays calendar is visible and used for exclusions but does not reflow.

 ## Acceptance Criteria